7 Best Waterproof Hiking Shoes

 How we test hiking shoes

 What we initially do is buy all the hiking shoes we are going to test.
-We get our funds from our own wallets, without accepting any donation from anyone, especially from the brands.
-This way, we get to be more entitled to our honest opinions, and we avoid any unfairness.
+We get our funds from our own wallets, without accepting any donation from anyone.
+This way, we stay objective and unbiased.

 The next thing we perform is wear testing.
-Yes, every waterproof hiking shoe we test goes into our feet.
-We take them to different trails and streams, to fully test the shoes' capacity in different aspects, such as grip, water tightness, durability, and more.
+We go hiking and cover various trails and streams to fully test the shoes' capacity in different aspects, such as grip, water tightness, durability, and more.

-Lastly, we cut the hiking shoes in half.
-This, along with our tests is done in our independent lab.
-We measure the shoes' different parameters, from permeability to durability and anything in between!
+Lastly, we cut the hiking shoes in half and test them in the lab.
+We measure the shoes' different parameters, from lug depth and stack heights to durability and longitudinal stiffness!

 Best waterproof hiking shoes overall